shweta-code/dsAlgo/README.md

 1. Heaps are complete Binary Tree.
 2. Tree Map/ Red Black Trees in JAVA - [Internal Working of TreeMap in Java - GeeksforGeeks](https://www.geeksforgeeks.org/internal-working-of-treemap-in-java/)
+3. Graphs - Kahns, Topolgical Sort, Union Find, Cycle Detection 4.

+* **1). hash function design**: the purpose of hash function is to map a key value to an address in the storage space, similarly to the system that we assign a postcode to each mail address.
+  As one can image, for a good hash function, it should map different keys ***evenly*** across the storage space, so that we don't end up with the case that the majority of the keys are *concentrated* in a few spaces.
+* **2). collision handling**: essentially the hash function reduces the vast key space into a limited address space.
+As a result, there could be the case where two different keys are mapped to the same address, which is what we call *'collision'*.
+  Since the collision is inevitable, it is important that we have a strategy to handle the collision.

 // Algorithmic Questions for